zig-gamedev/zig-gamedev/libs/zopenvr/README.md

 }
 ```

-For better types on render structs enable the corrosponding options when importing the dependancy and make sure that the lib is present in the libs folder
+For better types on render structs, enable the corresponding options when importing the dependency and ensure that the lib is present in the libs folder.
 ```zig
     const zopenvr = b.dependency("zopenvr", .{
         .d3d12 = true,    // requires zwin32